Home > INTERNATIONAL > Types of Aid

 - You must attend an eligible Texas public university.

-- To apply for this waiver, you must complete 2017-2018 or 2018-2019 International Student Financial Aid Application (ISFAA) from the Forms page and have a completed application no later than the 12th class day.
+- To apply for this waiver, you must complete 2020-2021 International Student Financial Aid Application (ISFAA) from the Forms page and have a completed application no later than the 12th class day.